 The large Irish heritage is another thing Massachusetts is known for.
 Although Massachusetts was initially a Puritan stronghold, the wave of European immigrants of the 19th century changed that.
-The great famine in Ireland lead hundreds of thousands of Irish to migrate to America, and many of them concentrated in Boston and Massachusetts.
+The great famine in Ireland led hundreds of thousands of Irish to migrate to America, and many of them concentrated in Boston and Massachusetts.

 The huge Irish wave left its mark in the region that can still be seen today, with large Irish neighborhoods, iconic families like the Kennedys, the establishment of the catholic Boston College, the huge Saint Patrick’s day parades, and obviously the Boston Celtics.
 Even Fenway Park was built by an Irishman.

 Today Massachusetts is the most Irish state in America, with more than 21% of its population claiming to have Irish ascendency and some cities south of Boston reaching 46%.
 With 46.4 percent of its residents claiming Irish ancestry, Marshfield is officially the state’s most Irish town.
-Though, we need to mention that the rest of New England also has high numbers of Irish people, particularly New Hampshire with 21 percent.
+Though, we need to mention that the rest of New England also has high numbers of Irish people, particularly New Hampshire, with 21 percent.

 Cape Cod is one of the most famous parts of Massachusetts.
-It is known for its seemingly endless beaches, the tranquil and coastal lifestyle, and fishing culture.
-Because of its 64 km of beaches, Cape Cod is a popular summer destination but the wonderful views are available all year.
+It is known for its seemingly endless beaches, tranquil and coastal lifestyle, and fishing culture.
+Because of its 64 km of beaches, Cape Cod is a popular summer destination, but the wonderful views are available all year.
 Some would even argue that there’s something even more special about going there in cold misty weather.

-One of the highlights of Cape Cod is the 15 lovely beach towns that offer a romantic and relaxed way of life and the historic lighthouses of different sizes, formats, and colors.
+One of the highlights of Cape Cod is the 15 lovely beach towns that offer a romantic and relaxed way of life and historical lighthouses of different sizes, formats, and colors.
 Five of them are available for a visit, but our suggestion is to visit the Highland Light, also known as the Cape Cod Lighthouse.

-Besides grassy beaches, Cape Cod is also popular for its lobster rolls and crispy fried clams, golf courses, and whale watching tours.
+Besides grassy beaches, Cape Cod is also popular for its lobster rolls and crispy fried clams, golf courses, and whale-watching tours.
 If you enjoy a more active trip, you’ll certainly have fun cycling through the Shining Sea Bikeway, surfing, or hiking in the Cornelia Carey Sanctuary.

-Dunkin’, which used to be called Dunkin’ Donuts is possibly the most famous Massachusetts company.
+Dunkin’, which used to be called Dunkin’ Donuts, is possibly the most famous Massachusetts company.
 Though it’s more than just a famous company from Massachusetts, it’s also the state’s favorite coffee brand and a New England staple.

 Founded in 1950 in Quincy, Massachusetts by William Rosenberg, the firm was bought in the 1990s by Baskin-Robbins and in 2020 by Inspire Brands.
-Today Dunkin’ has about 12 900 stores in 42 countries making it one of the biggest coffee shop and donut shop chains in the world.
+Today Dunkin’ has about 12 900 stores in 42 countries, making it one of the biggest coffee shop and donut shop chains in the world.
 Dunkin’ is very popular for its donuts, bagels, coffee, and munchkin (donut holes).

 Despite being spread throughout America and the world, New England is where Dunkin’ is really popular and part of the everyday life of many Massachusetts.
 Traveling through the state, you will find countless shops and have many opportunities to try their popular donuts and coffee.

-Cranberries are one of the most famous produces from Massachusetts and the state’s largest food crop.
+Cranberries are one of the most famous produce from Massachusetts and the state’s largest food crop.
 With more than 14,000 acres of bogs and 400 family-owned farms, Massachusetts is only second to Wisconsin in cranberry production.

 The cranberry is a native fruit of Massachusetts.
-It was one of the ingredients of the original thanksgiving and it is still present today every year.
+It was one of the ingredients of the original thanksgiving, and it is still present today every year.
 The plant itself is a low-growing, trailing, woody vine with a perennial habit.
-They are layered in beds of sand, peat, gravel, and clay known as bogs.
+They are layered in beds of sand, peat, gravel, and clay, known as bogs.

-Cranberry production started on Cape Cod in the mid-1800s and it still continues to grow excellent crops.
+Cranberry production started on Cape Cod in the mid-1800s, and it still continues to grow excellent crops.
 They have been nurtured for generations and cultivated in Massachusetts wetlands, contributed to the community, provided shelter and habitat for other species, and helped preserve the charm of the region’s countryside.

 The Cranberry is naturally the official berry of the state, while cranberry juice is the official juice of the state, and cranberry color is one of the official colors (blue and green are the others).
 It is also used in many sauces and baked goods.
 It is obvious that the people from Massachusetts love their cranberries.